WuleCloud/WuleCloud.github.io/_pages/about.md

 # 🔥 News
 - *2025.03*: &nbsp;📢 Start new semester.

-- *2024.11*: &nbsp;🎉🎉 I have been awarded the First-Class Comprehensive Scholarship of Tsinghua University.
+- *2024.11*: &nbsp;🎉 I have been awarded the First-Class Comprehensive Scholarship of Tsinghua University.

 - *2024.03*: &nbsp;🧑‍🏫 Teaching assistant of the Analog Electronic Technology.